KirillOsenkov/SourceBrowser/README.md

 The website is designed to run from the root of the domain /.
 Making it run from a subdirectory is non-trivial.

+The generator is not incremental.
+You have to generate into an empty folder from scratch every time, and then replace the currently deployed folder with the new contents atomically (using e.g. Azure Deployments, robocopy /MIR to inetpub\\wwwroot, etc).
+For smaller projects, deploying to Azure using Dropbox or Git would work just fine.

 ##Project status and contributions

 This is a reference implementation that showcases the concepts and Roslyn usage.
 It comes with no guarantees, use at your own risk.
 We will consider accepting high-quality pull requests that add non-trivial value, however we have no plans to do significant work on the application in its current form.
 Any significant rearchitecture, adding large features, big refactorings won't be accepted because of resource constraints.
 Feel free to use it to generate websites for your own code, integrate in your CI servers etc. Feel free to do whatever you want in your own forks.
 Bug reports are gratefully accepted.